-The effect of using educational film on achievement among the eighth-grade students in the city of Tulkarm.
+The effect of using educational films on achievement among the eighth-grade students in the city of Tulkarm

-This study aimed to identify the impact of using educational film on achievement among the eighth-grade students in the city of Tulkarm.
-The study population consisted of 851 students, according to the statistics of the Directorate of Education in Tulkarm.
-The study sample consisted of the 73 eighth-grade students at the Abi Salma Al Karmi Basic Girls School in Tulkarm.
+This study aimed to identify the effect of using educational films on achievement among the eighth-grade students in the city of Tulkarm.
+The study population consisted of (851) students, according to the statistics of the Directorate of Education in Tulkarm.
+The study sample consisted of the (73) eighth-grade students at the Abi Salma Al Karmi Basic Girls School in Tulkarm.

-This study used an experimental research method.
+This study used an experimental research approach.
 The researcher chose two intentional classes from three available at school.
 One was a pilot group and the other was a control group.
-The number of students in the pilot group was 37 (used educational films), whereas the number of students in the control group was 36 (did not use educational films).
-The researcher prepared an assessment test about the construction technology unit of the eighth-grade technology textbook in the academic year (2017/2018).
-The test consisted of 6 True/False items, 4 multiple-choice items, and 11 open-question items.
+The number of students in the experimental group was (37) (used educational films), whereas the number of students in the control group was (36) (traditional).
+The researcher prepared an assessment test about the construction technology unit of the eighth-grade technology textbook.

-The study found out that there were statistically significant differences at the level of the significance (α≤ 0.05) between arithmetic means of the pilot group (taught by the educational film) and the control group (taught in the traditional method without the educational film) in the results of the post-achievement test.
+The study found out that there were statistically significant differences between arithmetic means of the experimental group (taught by the educational film) and the control group (taught in the traditional method without the educational film) in the results of the post-achievement test.
 The study recommended the need to urge the curriculum designers to provide educational films with school textbooks which could benefit the content knowledge.

-Keywords: educational film, educational achievement, eighth grade
+Keywords: Educational film, achievement, eighth grade

-Introduction
+Introduction and background

 In general, education faced various challenges that affected its effectiveness and efficiency and thus it failed to meet the requirements of the modern age as well as the variables and requirements of the recent societies.
 The most important challenges included the revolution of information that characterizes the present era (knowledge explosion), as well as the communication and information technology that changed the nature of life and the educational institutions.
 These challenges forced decision makers and educators in the educational institutions to reconsider and employ modern methods and technical tools in teaching and learning, adopt nontraditional methods of instruction, and prepare and provide learners with educational materials (Al-Mannai, 2016).